Once you have created a test suite, you will want to use it to actually test your model. There are a few ways to do this.

 If you have the outputs from your model collected already, and just want to run the tests against them, you can do so by choosing the “Upload CSV” option.

-The CSV should have two columns: Input
+The CSV should have columns Question

 The system will then run the checks you’ve defined against the outputs in the CSV.
 Optionally, you can provide a “model name” to help you specify what model was used to produce the outputs.